JiningLiu/stream-cam/README.md

 </b>
 </p>

-> ### This project is in early development.
-Please check back in the future for more information.
+> ### This project was ended in early development.
+A new system is in development.

 > For the original stream-cam project, visit [JiningLiu/stream-cam-legacy](https://github.com/JiningLiu/stream-cam-legacy)

 ## License

-Open source information to come.

 © 2024-2025 Jining Liu, FTC Team 20240 Slingshot, and contributors.
 All rights reserved.